Effective Date: October 11, 2017 (Rev. January 30, 2020)

 Confidentiality and Security of Personal Data

 Company maintains reasonable physical, administrative and technical safeguards designed to secure Data Subjects’ Personal and Sensitive Data, and to prevent unauthorized access to such information.
 For example, all customer communication and files in digital format are stored on a secure network, accessible only by approved staff.
 All critical systems and servers are separately housed within Company's secure facilities and are accessible only by authorized personnel.
 Company takes precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration, and destruction.
 Company periodically performs network backups; all backup files are stored offsite and are handled by authorized personnel only.

 Despite these precautions, however, no data security safeguards are foolproof.
 Identity thieves, hackers and other unauthorized individuals may find ways to obtain Personal Data.
 Although this is unlikely, if Company learns that any Personal Data was obtained without authorization and there is a risk of fraud or identity theft, Company will notify the affected Data Subject(s) and take steps to mitigate harm.

 Right to Access, Change or Delete Personal Data

-If you wish to access, change, or delete your Personal Data held by Company, please send a request via mail or e-mail to the Company’s Privacy Official at: ComPsych Corporation, 455 N. Cityfront Plaza Drive, 13th Floor, Chicago, IL 60611, USA Attn: Privacy Official or email@example.com.
+If a Data Subject wishes to access, change, or delete their Personal Data held by Company, requests should be sent via mail or e-mail to the Company’s Privacy Official at: ComPsych Corporation, 455 N. Cityfront Plaza Drive, 13th Floor, Chicago, IL 60611, USA Attn: Privacy Official or firstname.lastname@example.org.